balena-io/balena-cli/doc/cli.markdown

 path to the config JSON file, see `balena os build-config`

-## device os-update &#60;uuid&#62;

-Use this command to trigger a Host OS update for a device.

-Notice this command will ask for confirmation interactively.
-You can avoid this by passing the `--yes` boolean option.

-Requires balenaCloud; will not work with openBalena or standalone balenaOS.

-Examples:

-	$ balena device os-update 23c73a1
-	$ balena device os-update 23c73a1 --version 2.31.0+rev1.prod

-### Options

-#### --version &#60;version&#62;

-a balenaOS version

-#### --yes, -y

-confirm non interactively

 ## device identify &#60;uuid&#62;

 Identify a device by making the ACT LED blink (Raspberry Pi).